 4. A Beach Day at Barafundle Bay

 The gorgeous golden sand beach at Barfundle Beach is one of the most beautiful beaches in Wales or anywhere in the world.
 And as an Australian with plenty of access to lovely beaches that’s a serious compliment!
 The wide stretch of sand is backed by a crescent of sheltering hills, making for a lovely micro-climate.
 It’s fairly remote, in the south-western corner of Wales, and will require a car to drive to the carpark (bring cash for payment) then a scenic 10-minute walk.
-Dogs are allowed on the beach all year round.
+And best of all it’s dog-friendly: dogs are allowed on the beach all year round.

 5. Enjoying a Drink at Ty Coch Inn